 (a) The trustee or other person authorized to make the sale does not substantially comply with the provisions of this section;

-(b) Except as otherwise provided in subsection 6, an action is commenced in the county where the sale took place within 30 days after the date on which the trustee’s deed upon sale is recorded pursuant to subsection 10 in the office of the county recorder of the county in which the property is located; and
+(b) Except as otherwise provided in subsection 6, an action is commenced in the county where the sale took place within 30 days after the date on which the trustee’s deed upon sale is recorded pursuant to subsection 10 in the office of the county recorder of each county in which the property is located; and

-(c) A notice of lis pendens providing notice of the pendency of the action is recorded in the office of the county recorder of the county where the sale took place within 5 days after commencement of the action.
+(c) A notice of lis pendens providing notice of the pendency of the action is recorded in the office of the county recorder of each county where the sale took place within 5 days after commencement of the action.

 6. If proper notice is not provided pursuant to subsection 3 or paragraph (a) of subsection 4 to the grantor, to the person who holds the title of record on the date the notice of default and election to sell is recorded, to each trustor or to any other person entitled to such notice, the person who did not receive such proper notice may commence an action pursuant to subsection 5 within 90 days after the date of the sale.